Graph Structure DFS/BFS Traversal

 Depth-First Search (DFS)

-In the previous article Basic Graph Structures and Common Implementations, we mentioned that we typically do not use a class like Vertex
+In the previous article Graph Basics and Implementation, we said that we usually do not use a Vertex

 // N-ary tree node